Household Hazardous Waste Disposal

 READ LABELS: Read and follow directions carefully!

 THINK SMALL: Use the correct amount of product recommended.
-For example, with pesticide use, twice as much is not twice as effective and may be twice as toxic!
+For example, with pesticide use, twice as much is not twice as effective and

 NON-TOXIC ALTERNATIVES: Purchase the least toxic product available.
 Danger, Caution, Warning, Harmful, Poison, Toxic, Corrosive, Volatile, Flammable, Inflammable, Combustible or Explosive—these words should alert you to the hazardous nature of the product.
 Choose water-based products over solvent-based ones.
 Avoid aerosols if you can.
-Avoid products containing chlorinated compounds, petroleum distillates, phenols and formaldehyde.
+Avoid products containing chlorinated compounds, petroleum distillates, phenols

 STORE PROPERLY: Always store products in their original containers with labels.
 Store unsafe products away from small children and pets.